bodo-ai/Bodo/docs/docs/installation_and_setup/bodo_platform.md

 }
 ```

-5. Go back to Create role, refresh list of policies and add the policy that was created.
+5. Go back to Create role, refresh the list of policies, and add the policy that you created.
 6. Click **Next**, then in the Role name field, type a role name and click **Create role**.
 7. Copy the Role ARN from the role summary.